 This post may contain affiliate links.
 For more information, please read the full disclosure policy here.

 Looking for recommendations on how to spend two days in Nashville?
-Well, you’ve come to the right place, as I give you a glimpse at my weekend in Nashville itinerary.
+Well, you’ve come to the right place, as I will give you a glimpse of my weekend in Nashville itinerary.

 L.A. to me feels like music industry, and Nashville to me feels like music community.